bernedom/bernedom.github.io/_posts/2026-01-27-encryption-at-rest.md

 ```

 By adding the `initramfs-cryptsetup` dependency to the `DEPENDS` variable, we ensure that the initramfs image is built before the `boot.img` is created.
 The `do_compile[depends]` line ensures that the initramfs image is installed to the bootfiles directory before creating the `boot.img`.
 With these modifications and together with the modifications of the `RPI_EXTRA_CONFIG` variable, the initramfs will be included in the `boot.img` and loaded by the bootloader during the boot process.
-At this point we have everything in place to handle the unlocking of the LUKS-encrypted root filesystem during boot, except the logic to actually unlock the file systems.
+At this point we have everything in place to start looking at how the unlocking of the LUKS-encrypted root filesystem during boot and the provisioning process during the first boot can be implemented.

 ### Init script for unlocking LUKS-encrypted root filesystem

-The init script is responsible for handling both the provisioning process during the first boot and the normal unlocking process during subsequent boots.
-First we create a new recipe for our init script, let's call it `provisioning-initramfs-init.bb`:
+Inside the initramfs there is an init script, which is a shell script that runs during the initramfs stage of the boot process.
+In our case, the init script is responsible for handling both the provisioning process during the first boot and the normal unlocking process during subsequent boots.
+First we create a new recipe for placing the init script inside the initramfs-image, let's call it `provisioning-initramfs-init.bb`:

 ```bash
 SRC_URI = "file://provisioning-initramfs-init"